-- Listen Port The port that this interface will listen on for the control connection - Max Connections The maximum number of simultaneous connections that can connect to this interface - Require Secure Control If enabled, only secure control connection will be allowed.
-This is required to protect passwords from compromise on unsecured networks. - Require Secure Data If enabled, only secure data connections will be allowed.
-All directory listings and file transfers will be required to be encrypted. - Don't Use External IP for Passive connections - Passive Options - Auto Detect If WAN IP auto detection is enabled then use the WAN IP for the PASV command, otherwise use the interface's IP. - Specify PASV IP Allows the administrator to specify what IP address is returned in response to a PASV command - Use a DNS service Allows use of DNS names like www.cerberusftp.com.
+Listen Port The port that this interface will listen on for the control connection Max Connections The maximum number of simultaneous connections that can connect to this interface Require Secure Control If enabled, only secure control connection will be allowed.
+This is required to protect passwords from compromise on unsecured networks.

+Require Secure Data If enabled, only secure data connections will be allowed.
+All directory listings and file transfers will be required to be encrypted.
+Don't Use External IP for Passive connections If enabled, local area network connections will receive the internal IP address instead of the public IP.
+Passive Options Auto Detect - If WAN IP auto detection is enabled then use the WAN IP for the PASV command, otherwise use the interface's IP.
+Specify PASV IP - Allows the administrator to specify what IP address is returned in response to a PASV command Use a DNS service - Allows use of DNS names like www.cerberusftp.com.
 The address specified will be examined at regular intervals and the IP address that represents that DNS name will be used in PASV commands.